cselab/Mirheo/docs/source/user/installation.rst

 - HDF5 parallel library
 - libbfd for pretty debug information in case of an error

-With all the prerequisites installed, you can take the following steps to run uDeviceX:
+With all the prerequisites installed, you can take the following steps to run YMeRo:

 #.
 Get the up-to-date version of the code:

    .. code-block:: console

-      $ git clone --recursive https://github.com/cselab/uDeviceX.git udevicex
+      $ git clone --recursive https://github.com/cselab/YMeRo.git ymero

 #.
 In most cases automatic installation will work correctly, you should try it in the first place.
    Navigate to the folder with the code and run the installation command:

    .. code-block:: console

-      $ cd udevicex
+      $ cd ymero
       $ make install

    In case of any issues, check the prerequisites or try a more "manual" way:

    #.
-From the udevicex folder, create a build folder and run CMake:
+From the ymero folder, create a build folder and run CMake:

       .. code-block:: console